Gear Up & Get Going

 Jim & Mary Stukel, Owners of Tortise & Hare Footware

-Jim and Mary Stukel own and operate Tortoise and Hare Footwear, located in the Denfeld Shopping Plaza.
+Jim and Mary Stukel own and operate Tortoise and Hare Footwear, located in Duluth, Minnesota.
 They are industry leaders in providing top of the line running and walking shoes as well as other athletic gear to individuals throughout the Northland.

 Jim & Mary’s Quick Tip